anotherLostKitten/minecraft-hunger-games-sans-3d/README.md

 On startup of clients you might get an SDL library warning or 2, just ignore those, although this might be ssh specific, we don't know.

 A screen renders with a player (who is a rabbit) and enemies (skeletons) and equipment.
 2 players are needed for the game to start, although this can be changed by changing the preprocessor instructions in both gameloop.c and player.h.
 Only 2 player games are guaranteed to work as we've had mixed results with 3 and 4 player games, although again, this may be ssh specific.
-The port and host can be changed in fs/sockets.h, but by default runs on port 5495(1337speak for SANS), and localhost.
+The port and host can be changed in fs/sockets.h, but by default it runs on port 5495 (1337speak for SANS), and localhost.

 Originally this was supposed to be a 4+ player battle royale, however we found that that was slow, so we turned it into a 2 player head to head.